TUCSON ELECTRICAL JOINT

 Become an Apprentice.

-At Tucson Electrical JATC, we look for candidates with a positive attitude and exceptional work ethic to learn the skills of the trade through on-the-job training assignments and five years of classroom instruction.
+At Tucson Electrical JATC, we look for candidates with a positive attitude and exceptional work ethic to learn the skills of the trade through on-the-job training assignments and four years of classroom instruction.
 Our program will ensure every candidate receives the opportunity to become one of the most highly trained electrical worker in today’s workforce.

 If you are requesting accommodations due to a disability, you are required to provide current proof of disability documents from a qualified professional, such as a psychologist or educational psychologist, specifying accommodations in an Educational/Psychological Evaluation Report (with diagnosis).
 “Proof of Disability” is formal documentation of a disability that conforms to the Americans with Disabilities Act or to Section 504 of the Rehabilitation Act.